Overview of recruitment process

 The extent of the advertising is important.

 If the selection process is "closed merit" then the position is advertised only to people within the organisation.
-This would rule out newspaper, radio and employment websites.

 Applications for employment must be treated with considerable diligence and respect.
 Failure to appropriately handle applications for a job can severely jeopardise someone's employment potential, and thereby cause annoyance, distress, financial hardship and career prospects.